 Workers employed by these institutions and workshops suffer a range of physical and mental disabilities.
 These disabilities include cerebral palsy, Down’s syndrome and autism.
 However, these workers did not have the same FEHA protections against discrimination provided to other workers.

 What Workplace Protections Do Workers Have Under FEHA?

 California workplaces with more than five employees must follow FEHA.
 This law makes it illegal to discriminate against workers based on their age, religion, disability, marital status, medical condition, national origin, race, gender, pregnancy status and sexual orientation.

 Common types of workplace discrimination include paying workers less based on their protected status, or verbal and sexual harassment.
 AB 488 will extend these protections to disabled workers at these workshops.
 This means these workers can bring action under FEHA against employers for discrimination.
 The law went into effect on January, 1st.

 Workers who experience harassment for a disability or any other reason may have legal options.
-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers hold employers accountable for harassment and discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers hold employers accountable for harassment and discrimination.